skip to main content

 How to Access Audio Description on Your TV and Through DCMP

 Television, movies, and videos are made accessible to people who are blind or visually impaired through the addition of audio description.
 Audio description is a secondary audio track with additional narration that describes important visual information in a video.
 It can be accessed in a number of ways, including through your TV remote through a button or voice controls.
-Instructions specific to many television providers and television sets can be found at the following link on the Audio Description Project (ADP) website: From about consumers, technology, description, producers-and-distributors
+Instructions specific to many television providers and television sets can be found at the following link on the Audio Description Project (ADP) website: From about description, consumers, technology, producers-and-distributors

 The Audio Description Project: Promoting Accessibility for Students Who Are Blind